Donate Furniture, Change Lives

 Impact

-Furniture donations increased by 300 tons (200%)
+Furniture donations doubled from 300 to 600 tons annually

-200 new furniture donors
+200 new furniture donors engaged

-421 additional homes furnished
+421 additional homes furnished over two years

 2 new permanent staff positions funded